-Personal location beacon Fast Find 220 PLB 406 MHz with Galileo & GPS
+Personal locator beacon Fast Find 220 PLB 406 MHz with Galileo & GPS

-The personal emergency beacon (PLB) Fast Find 220, offers in emergency the security of a direct communication to the emergency services through the international satellite network COSPAS-SARSAT, exclusively dedicated to rescue the frequency 406 MHz transmits Accurate geographical coordinates acquired by GNSS networks: Galileo and GPS.
+The personal locator beacon PLB Fast Find 220, offers in emergency the security of a direct communication to the emergency services through the international satellite network COSPAS-SARSAT, exclusively dedicated to rescue the frequency 406 MHz transmits Accurate geographical coordinates acquired by GNSS networks: Galileo and GPS.

-Fast Find 220, the personal distress beacon for your nautical activities
+Fast Find 220, the personal locator beacon for your nautical activities

 Specifically designed for water sports enthusiasts